 - 2.5.1 The curriculums have been planned to ensure that all National Curriculum requirements are met, and that progress is made in the key areas of learning:

-- The world around us
+- Numeracy

+- Literacy

 - Science and Technology

+- The World Around Us

+- PE and Wellbeing

 - Creativity

 - Skills for Life

-- Numeracy

-- Literacy

-- Physical Education and Well being

-- 2.5.2 Planning is organised on several levels; long term curriculum mapping to ensure progression in all curriculum areas throughout Key Stages 1 & 2 medium term plans to indicate which subjects and topics are to be taught and when, as well as which skills will be developed.
-Each subject is carefully planned and mapped across the curriculums.
+- 2.5.2 Planning is organised on several levels; long term curriculum mapping to ensure progression in all curriculum areas throughout Key Stages, medium term plans to indicate which subjects and topics are to be taught and when, as well as which skills will be developed.
+Each subject is carefully planned through schemes of work and mapped across the curriculums.

-- 2.5.3 Planning is adapted on a regular basis to take into account the individual and whole group needs of the pupils.
+2.5.3 Planning is adapted on a regular basis to take into account the individual and whole group needs of the pupils.